 Formulation and implementation of marketing strategy, applying the analytic perspectives, decision tools, and concepts of marketing to the elements of marketing strategy.
 Prerequisite: MBAD 6272.

 MBAD 6274.
 Marketing.
 3 Credits.

-Marketing as an organizational function creating, communicating, and delivering value to customers while managing customer relationships in ways that benefit both the organization and its stakeholders.
+Marketing as an organizational function creating, communicating, and delivering value to customers, while managing customer relationships in ways that benefit both the organization and its stakeholders.
 Formulation and implementation of the elements of marketing strategy through the application of concepts of marketing, analytic perspectives, and decision tools.
 Credit cannot be earned for this course and BADM 3401.

 MBAD 6281.
 Business Ethics.
 1.5 Credit.